FloranDev2/ItB-TerranMechs/README.md

 IMPORTANT NOTE: this squad is now compatible with the Advanced Edition! :)

-The numerous parallel timelines created a breach to the Koprulu System.\nA Squad of Terran Mechs has been trapped and fights its way back to the Terran Dominion!
+The numerous parallel timelines created a breach to the Koprulu System.
+A Squad of Terran Mechs has been trapped and fights its way back to the Terran Dominion!

 ## Hell Mech